Skip to main content

 Unresolved sleep debt, particularly when combined with irregular sleep-wake schedules or shift work, induces a state of circadian misalignment.
 This desynchronization disrupts the temporal organization of metabolic processes.
 For example, the pancreas is programmed to be most sensitive to glucose during the day and less so at night.

 Eating late at night, a common behavior in sleep-deprived individuals, forces the pancreas to manage a glucose load during a period of evolutionarily programmed low insulin sensitivity, leading to exaggerated postprandial glucose and insulin excursions.
-Over time, this chronic misalignment contributes significantly to the development of and beta-cell fatigue.
+Over time, this chronic misalignment contributes significantly to the development of insulin resistance and beta-cell fatigue.

 What Is the Cellular Basis of Sleep-Induced Inflammation?